Heritage Trees of Hazaribagh. Jharkhand

 Plate 1.
 The iconic Maulshree tree in the campus of the Mazaar/Peer Baba shrine.

+The thick bushy tree in the campus of the Mazaar/Peer Baba shrine in the Court Road has many myths surrounding it.
 One legend is that centuries ago a fakir or a sufi saint arrived here beside the then Old Benares Road (the area must have been quite wooded in those days).
 Here he began practicing his faith and singing to his heart's glory, as all sufis do.
 He was known as Daata Baba or the sage who "gives".

 To clean his teeth in the mornings he would use twigs of branches or datun/datwan (there seems to be a relationship between his designation of "data baba" and the datun/datwuns).
 The myth goes that the baba threw the chewed datwans at one particular place.
 And it was here after his demise did this tree grow (Plate 1).